mmadsenxyz/SmartMap/README.md

 # smartmap
 SmartMap
-A World / Am AI / A Game.
+A World / An AI / A Game.
 Please help contribute
+I am also working on organizing the project
+Thank you
-Mark Madsen
+Mark V Madsen